Heytgala/DSA/LinkedList/Readme.md

         c.
 Attach the remaining nodes of the non-empty list directly to the temp pointer as they are already sorted.
         d.
 Return the next of the dummyNode as the head of the merge sorted linked list.

+## 2. Intersection of 2 linked lists (Amazon, Microsoft)
+### Approach:
+        a.
+Find the length of both lists.
+        b.
+Find the positive difference between these lengths.
+        c.
+Move the dummy pointer of the larger list by the difference achieved.
+This makes our search length reduced to a smaller list length.
+        d.
+Move both pointers, each pointing two lists, ahead simultaneously if both do not collide.